habbes/stanford-cs336-llm-from-scratch/assignment1-basics/progress.md

 - Tests currently fail
 - Next steps:
-  - I implemented splitting of the corpus on special tokens so that each segment could be pretokenized and merged indepedently, but train_bpe and train_bpe_special_tokens tests are still failing. need to be the train_bpe test more closely to see what the expected result is and why it's failing.
+  - I implemented splitting of the corpus on special tokens so that each segment could be pretokenized and merged indepedently, but train_bpe is failing and the train_bpe_special_tokens is not terminating, it appear to get stuck at the last segment. need to be the train_bpe test more closely to see what the expected result is and why it's failing.
   - Profile performance (recommended tools: cProfile, scalene)
   - Create more efficient version of `train_bpe` with multiprocessing